ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

 }
 ```

-A column type (or an Angular directive on that type) may register a listener for the `delegated-event` event.
+A client may register a listener for the `delegated-event` event on a table column.
 This listener will have access to the full original event, including the originating cell view via `event.target`.
 The cell view can expose anything necessary from its public API.

 ```TS
 class AnchorColumnDirective {